lucas-giaco/k8s-pod-scheduling/README.md

 `nodeSelector` is the simplest recommended way to assign a pod to a set of nodes.
 The scheduler will allocate the pod based on a map of labels that the node **must** have.
-Please note that this is an **AND** operation, so if none of the available node has all the required labels the pod will remain in a `Pending` state.
+Please note that this is an **AND** operation, so if none of the available nodes has all the required labels the pod will remain in a `Pending` state.
 Running a `kubectl describe` for the pod will provide deeper details about the issue.

 Run `kubectl apply -f node-selector.yaml` to create a `Deployment` that has a `nodeSelector`